Global Destinations:

 Top

-Ann LoCicero is the founder of www.kidscantravel.com an emergent website for families intent on making the most of their leisure time together.
+About the Author - Ann LoCicero is the founder of www.kidscantravel.com an emergent website for families intent on making the most of their leisure time together.

-Mozambique; where the sunny skies are aqua blue by Darren Ravens
+Mozambique: Where the sunny skies are aqua blue by Darren Ravens

 Located on the south-eastern coast of the continent, Mozambique is considered one of Africa's coastal jewels.
 It is renowned for its crystal blue waters, fantastic coral reef and its amazing diversity of marine life.